caburj/kwartrack/NOTES.md

 * [ ] Authentication.

+* [ ] Allow deleting loans and payments.
+  * [ ] Show an indicator that a transaction is a loan or payment.
+  * [ ] Do not allow editing loan/payment transaction.

 # IDEA / NICE TO HAVE (MAYBE)

 * [ ] Each transaction row should be a different query.